§ 6960 Prevailing wage requirements.

 c.
 Substitution of securities. —

-1. The contractor under a public works contract, with the approval of the agency, may deposit securities as authorized by this section in substitution for monies being withheld from the contractor as retainage.
+1. The contractor under a public works contract, with the approval of the agency, may deposit securities as authorized by this section in substitution for moneys being withheld from the contractor as retainage.
 Securities allowable for substitution of retainage shall be: United States Treasury Bonds, United States Treasury Notes, United States Treasury Certificates of Indebtedness or United States Treasury Bills; bonds or notes of the State; bonds of any political subdivision of the State; or certificates of deposit from state or national banks located in this State; or any letter of credit or other security approved by the agency.

-2. The contractor shall have the right to withdraw and take all or portions of the monies being retained from the contractor under the contract by depositing securities in substitution for such monies.
+2. The contractor shall have the right to withdraw and take all or portions of the moneys being retained from the contractor under the contract by depositing securities in substitution for such moneys.
 The contractor may do so only in accordance with the agency's standard procedures and mechanisms.
 Such substitution shall be approved by the agency only if the aggregate market value of the securities are at least as great as the contract retainages being withdrawn.

 3. A contractor may substitute cash for and receive back all or part of the securities on deposit from the contractor.
 The cash must at least have the same value as the market value of the securities received back from the agency.